September 14, 2020 | CTV News

 Double-crested cormorants are native Ontario birds that have repopulated parts of their former range and they fulfill a valuable ecological role.
-Not only do they benefit biodiversity, they help generate healthy fish populations and should be considered a integral component of Ontario’s natural heritage.
+Not only do they benefit biodiversity, they help generate healthy fish populations and should be considered an integral component of Ontario’s natural heritage.

-Premier Ford and his government have started to implement one of the most regressive wildlife “management” programs in Canadian history.
+Premier Ford and his government have implemented one of the most regressive wildlife “management” programs in Canadian history.
 The program is rooted in an irrational hatred for cormorants that will fuel their persecution and drive them back to the brink of extinction, or worse, in the province.

-An Environmental Registry of Ontario posting (https://ero.ontario.ca/notice/013-4124) announced that the Government is seeking changes to the province’s Fish and Wildlife Conservation Act that will:
+In 2018 an Environmental Registry of Ontario posting (https://ero.ontario.ca/notice/013-4124) announced that the Government was seeking changes to the province’s Fish and Wildlife Conservation Act that would:

 - designate double-crested cormorants as a “game” bird species,

 - create a province wide annual hunting season from March 15 until December 31,

 - allow anyone holding a valid Ontario Outdoors Card and small game hunting license to kill up to 50 cormorants per day for 291 days (for a total of 14,550 per season) and,

 - require retrieval of the dead birds but allow the carcasses to spoil (i.e., rot).
 Allowing dead birds to rot was slipped in to an omnibus bill and received Royal Assent in December 2019.